SixArm/sixarm_sql_schema_examples/README.md

   * For example, the examples have a "person" table, not "persons" nor "people".

+Use lowercase SQL, rather than uppercase SQL.

+  * For example, the examples use "create table", not "CREATE TABLE".

 Use a language code suffix when a text field could be different in different languages.

   * For example, a person's name in English is "Amy" and in French is "Aimée", so use fields "name_as_en" and "name_as_fr".